 1994 Deere acquires Homelite, a leading producer of handheld outdoor power equipment.
 It arranges with Zetor, a Czech company, to provide a simple, small tractor for developing markets.
 Deere Family Healthplan centers—primary-health-care providers—open in Waterloo and Des Moines, joining one opened in Moline in 1993.

 1995 Deere's strong performance "shows that Deere & Company has become a new company in every important sense," according to the Annual Report.
 Among reasons cited: product technology leadership, strong emphasis on quality, and improved cost structure and asset management.

-1996 Four mid-priced lawn tractors and two walk-behind mowers branded "Sabre by John Deere" expose company products to a broad new market.
+1996 Four mid-priced lawn tractors and two walk-behind mowers branded "Sabre by John Deere" introduce company products to a broad new market.
 They're designed to be sold through national retailers and home centers as well as John Deere dealers.

 1997 Overseas sales top $3 billion, more than the company's entire sales total prior to the mid-1970s.
 The company obtains an equity position in a Chinese combine company.
-The John Deere Pavilion, with equipment exhibits and interactive displays, opens in downtown Moline
+The John Deere Pavilion, with equipment exhibits and interactive displays, opens in downtown Moline.

 1998 Despite late-year weakness in the farm sector, agricultural-equipment sales hit a record.
 Company net earnings reach $1 billion for the first time.
 Cameco Industries, producer of sugarcane-harvesting equipment, is acquired.
 Work begins on a new tractor-manufacturing facility in Pune, India.

 1999 While challenging by financial standards, 1999 is a breakthrough year for John Deere.
 Not only does the company record a meaningful profit in the face of a major downturn in the farm economy, but the actions of recent years to create a more-resilient world-class enterprise successfully faced their first severe test.
 Special Technologies Group is formed.